 Part of finding a good deal as a home flipper is simply patience.
 Finding deals is a numbers game.
 If your strategy for finding deals revolves around direct mail, you may need to send 500 letters, tour 50 properties, and make offers on 20 of them, before one is accepted at a price that makes sense for you.

 Tempting as it may be to compromise, stand by your house flipping business plan!
 If the numbers don’t meet your minimum, or the project scope is larger than what you’re comfortable with, keep looking.
+Otherwise, your costs to flip a house can change significantly, and not in a good way.

-Step 6: Buy the house
+Step 6: Buy the House

 Got a contract accepted?
 Great!
+Now what?

-Typically investment property lenders move much faster than homeowner lenders, but the process still takes time.
+Typically, investment property lenders move much faster than homeowner lenders, but the process still takes time.
 With LendingHome, for example, you can start the process by entering your details and they’ll follow up with several loan options and interest rate scenarios you can select from.

 Next, consider hiring a home inspector.
 Home inspections take several hours and are incredibly comprehensive.